kam028/capstone-GDELT-transgender_media_framing-/data_storytelling.md

 Key visual choices include:
 - **Time-series charts** to highlight spikes around major policy and cultural events
 - **Geographic maps** to show how coverage spreads beyond the U.S.
-- **Bar charts and ranked lists** to compare themes associated with different tones
+- **Bar charts and ranked lists** to compare themes, states, & outlets associated with different tones
 - **Interactive filters** that allow users to explore patterns without being overwhelmed by technical detail